Mathics3/mathics-core/FUTURE.rst

 -----------------------------

 I would have liked to have seen this going earlier.
-However right now Mathics is still at too primitive a level for any serious package to be run on it.
+However right now Mathics3 is still at too primitive a level for any serious package to be run on it.
 This will change at some point though.

 Support for Mathematica Language Levels